SAP/sap-btp-reference-architectures/app-dev/work-zone/build-wokzone.md

 SAP Build Work Zone has been instrumental in transforming digital workplace experiences across various industries.

-1. **Enhancing employee engagement and productivity**: Organizations have utilized SAP Build Work Zone to improve the digital experiences of frontline workers, leading to increased employee satisfaction and reduced turnover.
+- **Enhancing employee engagement and productivity**: Organizations have utilized SAP Build Work Zone to improve the digital experiences of frontline workers, leading to increased employee satisfaction and reduced turnover.
 This scenario underscores the importance of a user-friendly digital workplace in boosting overall workforce engagement and productivity.

-2. **Internal adoption and empowerment**: By adopting SAP Build Work Zone internally, companies demonstrate the platform's effectiveness in streamlining operations and improving productivity.
+- **Internal adoption and empowerment**: By adopting SAP Build Work Zone internally, companies demonstrate the platform's effectiveness in streamlining operations and improving productivity.
 This use case highlights the platform's ability to empower employees with a fully digital, user-centric workplace experience, facilitating better internal communication and efficiency.

-3. **Sector-specific workflows optimization**: Particularly notable in the finance sector, SAP Build Work Zone has enabled the creation of integrated and personalized workspaces.
+- **Sector-specific workflows optimization**: Particularly notable in the finance sector, SAP Build Work Zone has enabled the creation of integrated and personalized workspaces.
 These workspaces improve engagement and productivity by catering to specific departmental needs, demonstrating the platform's versatility in enhancing department-specific workflows through personalized digital experiences.

-4. **Streamlining vendor and partner interactions**: Organizations have leveraged SAP Build Work Zone to manage high volumes of vendor interactions and to create extensive workspaces for internal and external collaborations.
+- **Streamlining vendor and partner interactions**: Organizations have leveraged SAP Build Work Zone to manage high volumes of vendor interactions and to create extensive workspaces for internal and external collaborations.
 This scenario illustrates the platform's capability to simplify and enhance the efficiency of vendor management and partner collaboration processes, thereby freeing staff from manual tasks and fostering a more collaborative working environment.

 These use cases showcase the broad applicability and impact of SAP Build Work Zone across different organizational needs, from improving employee engagement to optimizing specific workflows and enhancing collaboration with vendors and partners.
 <!-- dc-ref-arch-detail-page-end -->

 ### Services and Components
 <!-- dc-ref-arch-services-start -->
-- [SAP Build Work Zone Advanced Edition](https://discovery-center.cloud.sap/serviceCatalog/sap-build-work-zone-advanced-edition?region=all) <!-- dc-svc-metadata: {"isPrimary": "true"} dc-svc-metadata -->
+- [SAP Build Work Zone, advanced edition](https://discovery-center.cloud.sap/serviceCatalog/sap-build-work-zone-advanced-edition?region=all) <!-- dc-svc-metadata: {"isPrimary": "true"} dc-svc-metadata -->
-- [SAP Build Work Zone Standard Edition](https://discovery-center.cloud.sap/serviceCatalog/sap-build-work-zone-standard-edition?region=all) <!-- dc-svc-metadata: {"isPrimary": "true"} dc-svc-metadata -->
+- [SAP Build Work Zone, standard edition](https://discovery-center.cloud.sap/serviceCatalog/sap-build-work-zone-standard-edition?region=all) <!-- dc-svc-metadata: {"isPrimary": "true"} dc-svc-metadata -->
 - [SAP Build Apps](https://discovery-center.cloud.sap/serviceCatalog/sap-build-apps?region=all)
 - [SAP Build Process Automation](https://discovery-center.cloud.sap/serviceCatalog/sap-build-process-automation?region=all)
 - [SAP Business Application Studio](https://discovery-center.cloud.sap/serviceCatalog/business-application-studio?region=all)